Skip to Content

 All of the votive candles had a matte finish regardless of pour temperature.
 The second pour also had more of a matte finish so the overall candle looked uniform.

-Melts and Tarts
+Melts and tarts

 The clamshells and tart molds were poured when the wax was 160ºF (71.1°C).
 The clamshell did have shrinkage through the center, but the edges did not shrink.
 This made it difficult to top off which caused an uneven finish to the surface.
 We recommend not filling these molds all the way so that a second pour can achieve a more level surface.
 The tarts had a slight amount of shrinkage but not enough to require a second pour.